 For top-notch picture snapping, cruise the 105-mile stretch down the park’s Skyline Drive.
 To ensure an optimal viewing experience, the speed limit is only 35 miles per hour and there are 75 overlooks you can stop at to take in the beauty of the Blue Ridge Mountains.

 More than 100 species of trees (including scarlet oaks, maples, and hickories) make this spot along the North Carolina border the most visited national park in America.
-After traversing the 11-mile Cades Cove loop, head over to the popular tourist town of Gatlinburg, which is chock full of breweries, wineries, and even moonshine distilleries.
+After driving the 11-mile Cades Cove loop, head over to the popular tourist town of Gatlinburg, which is chock full of breweries, wineries, and even moonshine distilleries.

-The town is literally named for its abundance of Aspen trees—which turn a golden yellow come mid-September.
+The town is literally named for its abundance of aspen trees—which turn a golden yellow come mid-September.
 For stunning views, take a shuttle to Maroon Bells, the two most photographed peaks in the Elk Mountains.

-You can catch the colors in this New England town by car (drive the 18-mile oceanside Coastal Byway), boat (try a two-and-a-half-hour river cruise) or foot (wander the 10 acres of the Strawbery Banke living history museum).
+You can catch the colors in this New England town by car (drive the 18-mile oceanside Coastal Byway), boat (try a 2.5-hour river cruise) or foot (wander the 10 acres of the Strawbery Banke living history museum).
 Visit New Hampshire’s foliage tracker to determine when to plan your visit.
 Hint: aim for mid-October.

 Every October, the firs, cottonwoods, and twisted pines in this canyon, which cuts through Oregon and Washington, turn golden.
-Book a room at the charming, antique-style Columbia Gorge Hotel to spy views of the trees—and the 208-foot Wah Gwin Gwin waterfall—from bed.
+Book a room at the charming, antique-style Columbia Gorge Hotel & Spa to spy views of the trees—and the 208-foot Wah Gwin Gwin waterfall—from bed.